shaneelu/Team15ECE3400.github.io/Milestones/Milestone2/Milestone2report.md

 We started off by connecting the IR sensor's GND, 5V, and analog signal output to the Arduino GND, +5V, and analog input respectively.

 The IR sensor readout produced an output which must be translated to voltage, then into distance.
-Based on the [datasheet] (https://www.pololu.com/file/0J713/GP2Y0A41SK0F.pdf), in order to calculate a voltage, the following operations must be performed on the sensor readout:
+Based on the [datasheet](https://www.pololu.com/file/0J713/GP2Y0A41SK0F.pdf), in order to calculate a voltage, the following operations must be performed on the sensor readout:

 ```
 volts = sensorValue*(5.0/1024.0);